 In parallel, video content is becoming the dominant media type, so much so that it constitutes 80% of online traffic.
 In terms of content moderation, videos (compared to text and images) pose unique challenges.

 The unregulated proliferation of online content is also being addressed by the UK government which, in 2021, passed a first reading of the Online Safety Bill.
-Gradually, regulators are realizing that digital and social platforms hosting user generated content (UGC) cannot tackle content moderation on their own.
+Gradually, regulators are realising that digital and social platforms hosting user generated content (UGC) cannot tackle content moderation on their own.
 Current approaches are unable to deal with the breadth and volume of UGC hosted by these platforms.
 As a result, regulators are cautiously taking this problem into their own hands to ensure that it is handled correctly.
 This is why, now more than ever, we must have the right ecosystem in place, one that welcomes the collaboration of businesses and policymakers, so that we can all drive towards a common goal of a safer online space.

-Successful content moderation models that can adhere to regulation must be built in such a way as to maximize transparency, robustness and explainability.
+Successful content moderation models that can adhere to regulation must be built in such a way as to maximise transparency, robustness and explainability.
 One way to promote transparency and help foster collaboration is through the development of open source tools.
 An example is our publicly available Detoxify library, which can be used to detect online toxicity and hate speech.
 By building models such as Detoxify that are open access, we hope to encourage further research and development in this area and promote broader discussion of these important topics.

 As humans, our brain’s ability to understand the meaning of a sentence’s content is something that most of us simply perceive as ‘common sense.’
 These taken-for-granted human abilities are actually very challenging for machines to enact.
 A key barrier for video content moderation is the need to simultaneously understand different modalities, including text, audio, and image.